If you've driven the Trans-Canada Highway between Golden and Revelstoke, British Columbia then you've passed…

-Continue driving for another 130 kilometres to arrive in Kimberley.
+Continue driving for another 130 km to arrive in Kimberley.
 While you enjoy the grand mountain scenery interspersed with ranch-like looking landscapes watch out for big-horned sheep on the road.
 They seem oblivious to cars.

-Spend a couple of days in Kimberley, British Columbia
+Spend a couple of days in Kimberley

-Arrive in the cute town of Kimberley, British Columbia, population 7,000 or so.
+Arrive in the cute town of Kimberley, population 7,000 or so.
 For 92 years the Sullivan Mine, the largest lead-zinc mine in the world, operated here.
 Before it closed in 2001 the town started the process of reinventing itself.